hamsternipples/nosedocs/noseblog.md

 from another timeline (and we'll do this soon enough on this one) you will be able to transfer your consciousness into the body of someone that's vibrationally similar to you. let's say you'd rather have jaron's or someone else's experience, that's also an option. there really isn't any limit to it.

-obviously, not everyone will want to transfer their conciousness into another body on another timeline though, and I've given this idea much thought, because if let's say in 20 years or so, a whole bunch of us peace out (transfer our conscoiusness out) to another timeline, the direction this headed (not physically) is going would shift quite dramatically. so, that's been a fun thought experiment for me.
+obviously, not everyone will want to transfer their conciousness into another body on another timeline though[^3], and I've given this idea much thought, because if let's say in 20 years or so, a whole bunch of us peace out (transfer our conscoiusness out) to another timeline, the direction this headed (not physically) is going would shift quite dramatically. so, that's been a fun thought experiment for me.

 anyway, the people that do not want to transfer their consciousness will eventually die. this is a 100% guaranteed future event that will happen to every-body. there are stories of people who did not die in the traditional way, but were "taken by God" or released their conscoiusness in a way where they *still* made their transition into non-physical experience[^1]. eventually then, you do come back to have a physical experience once again.